'We want to be right up there' - Pulisic eyeing Premier League summit after Chelsea's win over Crystal Palace | Goal.com

 "Not bad at all [being second in the Premier League].
 We want to be right up there at the top so we’ll just keep going."

-Abraham notched his ninth goal of the season against the Eagles, which puts him just one goal behind Leicester City's Jamie Vardy in the race for the Golden Boot.
+Abraham notched his tenth goal of the season against the Eagles, which puts him level with Leicester City's Jamie Vardy in the race for the Golden Boot.

 The 22-year-old is proud to keep defying critics who suggested he wouldn't be able to shoulder Chelsea's main goalscoring burden after returning to the Bridge from a loan spell at Aston Villa this summer.